Przemo3028/Currency-converter/README.md

 # Currency - converter

 ## Description
->Simple tool which allows to convert PLN to Euro and Pounds.
+>Simple tool which allows to convert PLN to EUR and GBP.
 >It is part of my JavaScript course.
 >Enjoy! :)